nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)
 <br>
 * In this post we will learn how can we secure machine to machine communication with OAuth 2.0 Client Credentials flow
-* We will also demonstrate OAuth 2.0 client credentials flow in action using keycloak
+* We will also demonstrate OAuth 2.0 client credentials flow with keycloak

 ![oauth_client_credentials_flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_client_credentials_flow.png)